 - To prepare for an on-site visit, please visit the page know before you go.

 - There is also a self-guided audio driving tour.

 - There are no guided site tours at this time.

 Main entrance: Kiosks, walking trail, and new Honor Roll Memorial

 After almost a mile on CO-Rd 23 5/10, you will reach the main entry gate to Amache, where there are flags, an Honor Roll Memorial, and three interpretive kiosk panels.
 The reconstructed Honor Roll Memorial lists the names of the men and women of Amache who served in the military during WWII.
 The kiosk panels give visitors an idea of what happened at the site.
 One panel includes a bulletin board that is used to notify visitors of upcoming events or other important information.
 There is also a walking trail and picnic tables that the Amache Preservation Society maintains.
 Along this trail is the plaque designating the Amache site as a National Historic Landmark.
 Amache Preservation Society members traveled to Denver to buy the large stone that the plaque is attached to and that visitors can see today.

-You can download a driving map and audio tour of Amache to play through your phone, tablet, or mp3 player as you visit locations throughout Amache.
-Visitors will also soon be able to check out an I-Pod from the museum and travel to the site, following signs as they listen to details about each one.
-Amache Preservation Society members can also provide tours to groups that wish to have a tour of Amache.
-Contact us at email@example.com for more information.
+You can download a self-guided driving map and audio tour of Amache to play through your phone, tablet, or mp3 player as you visit locations throughout Amache.
+Make sure to check out the site visitation information on the know before you go page.